Economy Committee - Friday 11 July 2025, 2:00pm - West Yorkshire Combined Authority Webcasting

 Michelle Burton, Officer (West Yorkshire Combined Authority) - 0:44:22

 Thank you.
 Does anybody else want to come in on this item please?
-Is there anything
+Is there anythingyou want to wrap up with Lindsay please?

 Just to thank you for your comments.
 Certainly I think that challenge of how we rise to the